 Guests who are unsure about this expedition will want to choose the green team.
 Mission Space’s green version is less intense, and you’ll spend your visit to space orbiting the Earth.
 (This version has a 40″ height requirement.)

-Below theres a quick reference table offering all the important details for Mission: Space.
+Here is a quick reference table with details for Mission: SPACE.

 Disney Height Requirement:

 Yes, with Disney Genie+

 Early Theme Park Entry:

 Tweens, Teens, and Adults

 Guests in wheelchairs or ECVS must transfer to the ride vehicles.
 Details for those with mobility issues (i.e., wheelchair, ECVs) can be found on Disney’s site.
 Service animals are not permitted.
 Video Captioning is available for this attraction.